Janus Friis: Career

 In 2012, Friis co-founded Wire, a secure collaboration platform that uses end-to-end encryption to protect digital assets.

 Friis and Ahti Heinla founded Starship Technologies in 2014, to develop small self-driving delivery robots.
 In September 2016, the robots took the streets in San Francisco in a test authorized by the city.

 Awards

 Friis was named in Time Magazines list of 100 most influential people in 2006.

-In 2006 Janus Friis got the prestigious award “IT-prisen” ("The IT Prize") in his home country, given by the Danish IT industry and IDG, for his work and innovation.
+In 2006 Friis got the award “IT-prisen” ("The IT Prize") in his home country, given by the Danish IT industry and IDG, for his work and innovation.

 He and Zennström were also the co-recipients of the 2006 Wharton Infosys Business Transformation Award, given to business and individuals who have used information technology in a way that changed an industry or society as a whole.

 Personal life

 He was engaged to Danish recording artist Aura Dione but the couple split up in April 2015.